In honor of

 Award Amount: Full-Tuition

 The Pathways to the C-Suite Internship Program is available to rising college seniors and recent graduates.
-Interns will be partnered with some of the nation's top executives in the private sector to experience how public policy is influenced and developed at every level.
+Interns will be paired with some of the nation's top private-sector executives to experience how public policy is shaped and developed at every level.
 A minimum 3.0 GPA is required.

-The CBCF Congressional Summer Internship Program is available to African - American undergraduate students.
-During this nine - week program, interns will gain practical and meaningful work experience on Capitol Hill and obtain firsthand experience working in offices to assist in the process of effectively running a Congressional office and supporting the policymaking process.
+The CBCF Congressional Summer Internship Program is available to African-American undergraduate students.
+During this nine-week program, interns will gain practical, meaningful work experience on Capitol Hill and firsthand experience working in offices to assist in effectively running a Congressional office and supporting the policymaking process.

 The INROADS Internship Program matches underrepresented minority students with internship opportunities with more than 60 major corporations, including Fortune 500 companies.
 Students who have career interests in Business, Engineering, Computers and Information Sciences, Retail Store Management, Sales, Health, or Marketing are encouraged to apply.
 You must be either a graduating high school senior who has been admitted to an accredited college or university or a college freshman or sophomore to be eligible for these internships.
-High school students must have a minimum 3.0 GPA, college students must have a minimum 2.8 GPA.
+High school students must have a minimum GPA of 3.0, and college students must have a minimum GPA of 2.8.
 All applicants must be permanent residents of the United States.

 Deadline: Varies